-In April, 2020, in response to the COVID-19 pandemic, the Museum undertook another restructuring, temporarily furloughing or permanently laying off a combined 65 percent of its staff and incurring \$926,000 in severance and unemployment costs.
+In April, 2020, in response to the COVID-19 pandemic, the Museum undertook a significant restructuring, temporarily furloughing or permanently laying off a combined 65 percent of its staff.
 In July, 2020, approximately one quarter of the previously-furloughed staff were brought back to support the Museum's re-opening.
 In October, 2020, those staff remaining on furlough were permanently laid off.